Renting a boat to live on, or hiring out your own boat

 If you're thinking about living on a rented out boat there are a few checks to carry out before moving in.
 So if you're thinking of hiring out your own boat read on.

-If you go to inspect a possible boat, make sure that it’s displaying a valid navigation authority licence – for boats on our waterways, a square licence should be in the window facing outwards.
-This will have the letters ‘RL’ clearly marked in the centre if the boat is licensed for residential letting and the letters ‘SDHH’ if it is licensed for holiday hire.
+If you go to inspect a possible boat, make sure it’s displaying a valid navigation authority licence – for boats on our waterways, a square licence should be in the window facing outwards.
+This will have the letters ‘SL’ clearly marked in the centre if the boat is licensed for static letting and the letters ‘SDHH’ if it is licensed for holiday hire.

 If you have any doubts ask our customer services team by calling 0303 040 4040 with the boat’s name and index number or ask via our web form.
 Explain that you’re thinking of renting the boat and ask them to confirm that it has the right kind of licence.

 Please don't rent a boat without the correct type of licence – it will not have been checked by us could potentially be unsafe.

 Renting out your own boat